Xzeryn/rag-ai-chatbot/README.md

-AI Chatbot

-Write me step by step instructions to create a new AI chatbot using React, Node.js, Vite and amazon bedrock using api keys and using the Claude 3.5 Sonnet.
-Include a directory structure.
-Display in markdown

-Here are step-by-step instructions to create a new AI chatbot using React, Node.js, Vite, Amazon Bedrock, and Claude 3.5 Sonnet, presented in markdown format:
+Here are step-by-step instructions to create a new AI chatbot using React, Node.js, Vite, Amazon Bedrock, and Claude 3.5 Sonnet:

 # Creating an AI Chatbot with React, Node.js, Vite, and Amazon Bedrock (Claude 3.5 Sonnet)